What is Dual Credit?

 Dual credit is a program that allows high school students to enroll in college courses for credit prior to high school graduation.
 College credits earned through dual credit can be applied toward high school and college graduation and can be transferred to other colleges or universities.

 To be eligible to take dual credit courses delivered on a high school campus, students must be academically prepared for the demands of college-level coursework, meet any university listed course prerequisite(s), and have junior status.
 Students who have not completed the prerequisites to a course for which they are otherwise eligible may register for the course with the instructor’s approval (General Catalog B-5).
 Students who do not have junior status may submit a petition to the high school principal’s office.
 Petitions will be reviewed by the high school counselor, high school teacher of record, and university faculty liaison.
 Final approval to register will be indicated by the high school instructor’s signature on the High School Dual Credit Registration form.

 High school students who would like to take courses delivered on the University of Idaho campus must be 16 years or older at the start of the semester or course, or have completed at least half of their high school graduation requirements, and are prepared for the demands of college-level coursework.

-Complete information about How to Enroll is outlined under the Student link.
+Complete information about How to Enroll is outlined under the Students link on this site.

 Please Note: High school counselor signatures are required on the registration form.
 Per Idaho Title 33-5104, parent/guardian signatures are also required.